hawkrives/hawken.is/writing/2020/sql-optimizations-1.md

 I also want to remove the duplicate-row-per-faculty issue from the main query, but that's tangential to the primary goal here, unless our IBM guy identifies it as actually being an issue.

+---

+Update 1: I have successfully replaced the instructor QoQ lookup (the one that generated duplicate rows) with QoQ lookup from a "give me all the instructors who taught something in 2020-3" query.
+Seems about the same speed, but I have high hopes that it will scale to notes and times, too.

 [^1]: ColdFusion automatically "prepares" any query that you give it, which allows subsequent runs of the same SQL text to happen faster because they don't need to be parsed from a string again.
 Our DB2 consultant identified "large numbers of query plans" as being detrimental to the performance in the registration page, so I've been keeping that in mind.
 Doing `WHERE column IN (<cfqueryparam list=yes>)` translates to `WHERE column IN (?, ?, ?, ?, …, ?)`, with one `?` for each value in the list.
 What this means, practically, is that each size of list that we pass in generates a new prepared query on the database side.